 The most common reason is when excisable items are removed and then:

 A drawback is a refund of tariff duty, excise duty, or GST on items you’re exporting.

-After 1 February 2017 you won’t be able to claim remission or refund of excise-equivalent duty on alcohol or tobacco products if:
+You cannot claim remission or refund of excise-equivalent duty on alcohol or tobacco products if:

 - you exported the goods under drawback, and then